-During the 2018/2019 academic year, I signed up for the SAGES program.
-It is a program that teaches interested grad student at UofC how to be a more effective educator and communicator in STEM.
+During the 2018/2019 academic year, I signed up for the SAGES program while working towards my Masters’ degree.
+SAGES is a program that teaches interested grad student at UofC how to be a more effective educator and communicator in STEM.
 Now, you may be thinking, aren’t you supposed to be providing us with the full form of the acronym?
-SAGES is an acronym with two other acronyms within it.
+Yes, I really should.
+Just keep in mind that SAGES is an acronym with two other acronyms within it.
 Here it is:

-SAGES = SoTL Advancing Graduate Education in STEM
+SAGES SoTL Advancing Graduate Education in STEM

 SoTL = Scholarship of teaching and learning